Baby Sleeping On My Chest – All You Need to Know

 Is it Safe to Sleep With My Baby on My Chest?

-Holding your baby skin-to-skin is such a powerful bonding experience that it’s recommended by the American Academy of Pediatrics (AAP) for up to an hour after birth.
-Beyond this time, it’s still considered safe with one exception—you must be awake.
-The AAP warns that falling asleep while your baby is sleeping on you greatly increases the risk of sudden infant death syndrome (SIDS).
+Beyond the hour directly after birth, having your baby sleep on your chest is still considered safe, with one exception — you must be awake.
+The American Academy of Pediatrics2 warns that falling asleep while your baby is sleeping on you greatly increases the risk of sudden infant death syndrome (SIDS).

 How and Where Should a Newborn Sleep?

-According to the AAP, the safest place for newborns to sleep is on a firm surface in their parent’s bedroom.
-To reduce the risk of SIDS, babies should always be placed on their backs to sleep.
-Cribs, bassinets, portable cribs, and play yards are all recommended as long as they are free from soft objects like bedding, bumpers, blankets, and toys.
+According to the AAP3, the safest place for newborns to sleep is on a firm mattress in a safety-approved crib.
+This mattress should be covered in one tightly fitted sheet, with no other bedding or pillows.
+The crib should go in the parents’ bedroom near the bed, but the baby should not, according to the AAP, sleep in the same bed with their parents.3 Cribs, bassinets, portable cribs, and play yards are all recommended as long as they are free from soft objects like bedding, pillows, bumpers, swaddle blankets, and toys3.

 Should Parents Be Co-Sleeping With Babies?

-The AAP doesn’t recommend co-sleeping due to the increased risk for SIDS.
 If you do decide to co-sleep, it’s important to follow safe co-sleeping guidelines.

 Conclusion